dennis-fast/LFI_StableDiffusion/README.md

 **Used data**: Set of prompts

 **Implementation**:
-- The code to generate images can be found here.
+- The code to generate images can be found [here](https://github.com/dennis-fast/LFI_StableDiffusion/blob/main/cross_attention/CrossAttention_suaad.ipynb)
-- The code for the evalutation steps can be found here.
+- The code for the evalutation steps can be found [here](https://github.com/dennis-fast/LFI_StableDiffusion/blob/main/cross_attention/cross_attention_evaluation.ipynb)

 Huggingface was used to generate images without cross attention control.